nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag 'friends' to 'buddies'

+**MSS**

+1. User requests to rename tag 'friends' to 'buddies'
+2. AddressBook prompts for confirmation
+3. User confirms the change
+4. AddressBook renames all tag 'friends' to 'buddies' <br>
+Use case ends.

+**Extensions**

+1a. 'friends' tag does not exist

+> Use case ends

+1b. 'buddies' tag exist

+> Use case ends

+3a.
+User denies changes

+> Use case ends

+> 1a1.
+1b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.